mrjardine/hpci-cvt-server/README.md

 - /api/v1/push/read/receipts

 Gets receipts from Expo, processes and removes stored tickets, stores receipts.
 See ./notifications/expo.

-Note: can schedule a cron task to run this endpoint daily (recommended).
+**Note:** can schedule a cron task to run this endpoint daily (_recommended_).

+- /api/v1/push/results

+Gets most recent push notifications result within last x days with toCount (pn sent to # of devices), ticketsProcessed (flag), and receiptsStatusNotOkCount (# of issues reported by provider).

+- /api/v1/push/results/:notificationId

+Gets full results for a push notification, along with receipt details where status is not ok.

 - /api/v1/notifications/:token

-Gets most recent notifications within last x days.
+Gets most recent notifications within last x days, filtered by token, preferences.

 ## data